sophielepert/LesConfines/README.md

 - a welcome page
 - 3 testimony pages (solo, duo and family / roomates)
+- mobile menu / desktop menu
+- define the tree website and create the html pages
+- define a graphic chart
+- create the content
+- create a form to ask for more informations

 **details**
 - testimony of members of the group (yann, sophie & ambre)